,,,,,,…love knows not its own depth until the hour of separation.”

 In Loving Memory of Thor Nadler - November 2016

-It has been over five weeks since I lost you and I still miss you every day.
+Dear Thor, it has been over five weeks since I lost you and I still miss you every day.
 I know this is because of how much I love you, and how lucky I was to find my “canine soul mate.”
 I will never forget the first time I saw you when I went to the Vet pick up a dog to foster.
 I took one look at you, way too skinny and trembling with fear, and knew there was no way I could leave you there.
 I remember that night we stared at each other, and I at least was thinking now what?
 But we figured it out, and within days I knew there was no way I could let you go.
 You gave me six wonderful years of love, fun, laughter.
 You protected me, especially from the daily invasion of mail through the door slot.
 I protected you from thunder storms, which, ironically considering your name, terrified you.
 I am thankful that I never took you for granted.
 I loved and cherished you every day – even the day when I came home to a toilet-paper blizzard courtesy of a Costco mega-pack and your exceptional shredding skills.
 One day, I will have another dog in my life.
 He or she will be a tribute to you and to the wonderful relationship we had.
 I will love this new dog, but it will never replace you and the Thor-shaped hole in my heart.

 In Loving Memory of Boudreaux Granger - August 2016